climateinteractive/enroads-guide/docs/guide/background.rst

 |image20|

 **To illustrate this point:** Move the New Technology slider to huge breakthrough.
 Examine the “Global Sources of Primary Energy” graph and notice that, even as low-carbon sources grow, it takes several decades before enough fossil fuel capacity retires away to make much of an impact.
-Notice, in the graph above, that coal, oil, and natural gas grow steadily through the 2020s and 2030s and greenhouse gas emissions do not depart from the “business as usual” line until mid-century.
+Notice, in the graph above, that coal, oil, and natural gas grow steadily through the 2020s and 2030s and greenhouse gas emissions do not depart from the Business as Usual line until mid-century.

 **Implications of this dynamic:** Policies that merely promote alternatives to fossil fuels take several decades to reduce carbon dioxide emissions – the existing infrastructure takes a long time to retire away.
 Thus, meeting climate goals also requires direct disincentives to building and using fossil fuel infrastructure.